dodona-edu/programmeursleerling/chapters/07 iterations/10 exercises/16 triangle crawlers/description/description.en.md

 ### Output

-The average age that a Triangle Crawler reaches, expresses as a single floating point number, rounded to two decimals.
+The average age that a Triangle Crawler reaches, expressed as a single floating point number, rounded to two decimals.